Quartz crystal mountains provide once-in-a-lifetime views in the White Desert.

 Local People, Tribes

 Residents are called the Wahati people, meaning “people of the oasis.”
 Some of the Wahati people are descendants of Bedouin tribes from Libya and the North Coast, Wahati people also originate from resettled communities in the Nile Valley who relocated to this spectacular oasis.
-Despite sharing a few cultural traditions with Bedouin tribes elsewhere in the country, Wahati communities still enjoy a distinct cuisine and their culture reflects years of adaptation to this region’s unique and remote landscape.
+Despite sharing a few cultural traditions with Bedouin tribes elsewhere in the country, Wahati communities still enjoy a distinct cuisine and their culture reflects years of adaptation to this region’s unique and remote landscape They are known for certain. dishes such as white okra, sunny bread, and red rice, which can only be found in this area.

 Places To Lodge